coder7475/blog-client/README.md

 1. Navbar: Home, Add Blog, All Blogs, Featured Blogs, Wishlist, login, Registerm [Done]
-    - If the user is not logged in, the Login and Register button should show, and if the user is logged in show his profile picture and logout button
+    - If the user is not logged in, the Login and Register button should show, and if the user is logged in show his profile picture and logout button [Done]
 2. Frame Motioon package: At least on one section
 3. Banner: Hero Section = Text + Image [Done]
 4. Recent Blog Post: